-I learned how to make this romantic recipe for Baked Tilapia en Papillote in culinary school a few years ago.
+I learned how to make this romantic recipe for baked tilapia en papillote in culinary school a few years ago.
 The fancy shmancy name threw me into fits of hysteria (yes, I can be a teensy bit overly dramatic at times), because I thought fancy shmancy meant “difficult to make”.
 Turns out, I was incredibly wrong!

 Typically, herbs like thyme. lemongrass, or dill are used to flavor fish, but I really love the flavor of rosemary, and besides that, it makes a gorgeous garnish.
 By wrapping the fish up inside of parchment paper, you’re effectively steaming it in its own juices.
 Add a little melted butter and fresh herbs, and you’ve got a party goin’ on!
 Besides a small pinch of sea salt, there isn’t much more that needs to be added.
 Of course, it shouldn’t stop you from creating a great veggie ensemble inside that packet of love.
 Toss in some asparagus spears, zucchini, sliced cherry tomatoes, onions, or anything else that your stomach is hungry for.
 You’ll end up with a heart shaped packet of love!

 To make the parchment packet, we need to whirl back in time to elementary school.
 Remember those Valentine’s Day cards you made in art class?
 Same technique applies here.
 Fold a piece of parchment paper in half, but rather than cutting a nice curved edge, cut it slightly angled.
 That way the edges will seal up more easily for you.

 Next, lay slices of lemon on one side of the parchment paper.
 Be sure to leave room around the edges so that you can fold everything up into a nice tight package.
 Rub both sides of the fish with softened herb butter, set it on top of the lemon slices, and add fresh herbs of your choice on top.
 If you want to add raw veggies to your packet, now would be the time.
 Then, fold the parchment paper together again and starting at the pointed bottom, start making small folds all the way up and around the edges of the packet.

-- 2 medium sized lemons, cut into 1/8" slices
+- 1 lemon cut into thin slices

-- 2 sprigs fresh rosemary
+- 2 sprigs rosemary

-- Heat oven to 400 degrees F
+- Heat oven to 400 degrees F.

 - Fold 2 sheets of parchment paper (each approximately 12 inches long) in half.
 Use scissors to cut each piece into the shape of a heart.
 Lay the open heart shaped parchment on a clean work surface.
 Using the crease as the center of your paper, place sliced lemons on the left side of each heart.